kawaicheung/book-on-naming-things/manuscript/0_C_TidyingUp.md

 # Remembering to tidy up

+> One of the biggest sins you can commit is to stop programming when it works.
+> - Brandon Rhodes

 Keeping a codebase with well-intentioned names is often just about _remembering_ to do so.
 Everytime we make a change to a codebase, we have to consider names over again.

 Awhile back, I had a method that updated various pieces of account data: